connellymk/snowpylot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Mary Kate's Snow Pilot Analytics Independent Study
+## Mary Kate's SP2025 Independent Study

  The data for this project comes from Snowpilot.org